 Many residents of this deed-restricted community have private boat docks, lifts, and ramps.
 The waterways all run into Lemon Bay and then through Stump Pass into the emerald-green waters of the Gulf of Mexico.

 Can those homeowner’s still have a boat?
 Of course, they can.
-The community marina offers boat slips for sale or rent, and the community marina is just around the corner.
+The community marina offers boat slips for sale or rent, and the community marina is right at the entrance of the neighborhood.

 All properties in the community are hosts to a unique Florida flora and fauna.
 You will love it!
 All utilities are underground; therefore, no ugly power lines and transformer boxes are ruining the looks of this paradise.

 You’ll see a lot of people biking, walking and jogging …and boating, of course.
-By the way, Marina membership is only open to property owners within Englewood Isles, but that shouldn’t a surprise, right?
+By the way, Marina membership is only open to property owners within Englewood Isles, but that shouldn’t be a surprise, right?